 It’s not.
 Pinterest drives 97% of the traffic that my blog gets.
 Pinterest is definitely worth the investment.
-If you’re looking for tips on how to build up your account and maximize it’s potential, have I highly recommend Post to Profit, a Pinterest Marketing Course by Kylie Francis!
+If you’re looking for tips on how to build up your account and maximize it’s potential, have I highly recommend PIN TO INCOME, a Pinterest Marketing Course by yours truly.
 You can read about it HERE.
-Kylie walks you through the steps to optimization in an easy-to-follow, step-by-step video course that you can go through at your own pace.
-If you do decide to take the course, use my name CORLEY to get a free digital pinterst planner!
-You’ll be Pinteresting like the pros, working at your own pace, learning from the exact course I used to go from 0-over 100k views ech MONTH!
+I walk you through the steps to optimization in an easy-to-follow, step-by-step video course that you can go through at your own pace.
+You’ll be Pinteresting like the pros, working at your own pace, learning from the exact course I used to go from 0-over 100k views each MONTH!

 GET PINTERESTING ALREADY